-Private Home Detox from Opioids
+Private Home Detox from Fentanyl and Opiates

 Opiate addiction has the potential to be extremely uncomfortable and often results in continued opiate use whether your use has been weeks, months or years.
 A safe home detox can be orchestrated using a variety of medically-managed programs.
 One-to-one care is highly effective during detox at home because of the agitation that may result.
 There is always comfort in knowing that an expert clinician is always on-site by your side 24/7 to comfort, diagnose and treat.